Medical Laboratory Technology Application Process

 - If a Phlebotomy course is taken through ACC, a separate Phlebotomy application must be submitted.

-- Obtain official transcripts for coursework taken at any schools other than ACC.
-Medical Laboratory Technology course work completed with a grade of “C” or higher at another regionally accredited institution may be applied toward completion of the program at Austin Community College.
+- Submit official transcripts for coursework taken at any schools other than ACC to the ACC Admissions and Records Office.
+Medical Laboratory Technology course work completed with a grade of “C” or higher at another regionally accredited institution may be applied toward completion of the MLT program at Austin Community College.
 Course(s) must have been completed no more than 1 year prior to acceptance to the ACC Medical Laboratory Technology program.
-The Department Chair will review official transcripts, course descriptions, and syllabi to determine the suitability of the previous courses completed.
-A challenge exam may be required.
-Additionally, the student must submit a letter of withdrawal in good standing from the previous Program Director along with all other documents required in the Application Process by the application deadline.
+The Department Chair or MLT Advisor will review official transcripts, course descriptions, and syllabi to determine the suitability of the previous courses completed.

 - Go to the CastleBranch website and click the link “Place Order.”